filtershekanha/TLSFragmenter/README.md

 The proxy server will start and listen on the specified port in the `application.properties` file.

+## Changelog

+[v1.1] 2023-04-30

+* Moved logging of TLS record version and length inside the handshake condition, preventing incorrect messages from being logged when the packet is not a valid ClientHello
+* Error logs have been simplified by removing exception stack traces, making logs less confusing for users

+[v1.0] 2023-04-29

+* Initial release

 ## License

 [The MIT License (MIT)](https://raw.githubusercontent.com/filtershekanha/TLSFragmenter/master/LICENSE)